-Many attorneys and staff at the firm speak other foreign languages and have advanced international law degrees and bar admissions - with experience working at top global law firms.
-Nishimura & Asahi has also established strong professional relationships with the most prominent law firms worldwide, enabling the firm to focus on international corporate and financial transactions, advising both Japanese and foreign clients at the highest international standards.
+Many attorneys and staff at our firm speak other foreign languages and have advanced international law degrees and bar admissions - with experience working at top global law firms.
+We have also established strong professional relationships with the most prominent law firms worldwide, enabling us to focus on international corporate and financial transactions, advising both Japanese and foreign clients at the highest international standards.